Marilyn Monroe: 1956–1959: Critical acclaim and marriage to Arthur Miller

-1960–1962: Career decline and personal difficulties
+1960–1962: Career setbacks and personal difficulties

 After Some Like It Hot, Monroe took another hiatus until late 1959, when she starred in the musical comedy Let's Make Love.
 She chose George Cukor to direct and Miller rewrote some of the script, which she considered weak.
 She accepted the part solely because she was behind on her contract with Fox.
 The film's production was delayed by her frequent absences from the set.
-During the shoot, Monroe had an extramarital affair with her co-star Yves Montand, which was widely reported by the press and used in the film's publicity campaign.
+During the shoot, Monroe had an affair with co-star Yves Montand that was widely reported by the press and used in the film's publicity campaign.
 Let's Make Love was unsuccessful upon its release in September 1960.
 Crowther described Monroe as appearing "rather untidy" and "lacking ... the old Monroe dynamism", and Hedda Hopper called the film "the most vulgar picture she's ever done".
 Truman Capote lobbied for Monroe to play Holly Golightly in a film adaptation of Breakfast at Tiffany's, but the role went to Audrey Hepburn as its producers feared that Monroe would complicate the production.

-The last film Monroe completed was John Huston's The Misfits, which Miller had written to provide her with a dramatic role.
-She played a recently divorced woman who becomes friends with three aging cowboys, played by Clark Gable, Eli Wallach and Montgomery Clift.
-The filming in the Nevada desert between July and November 1960 was again difficult.
-Monroe's and Miller's marriage was effectively over, and he began a new relationship with set photographer Inge Morath.

-Monroe disliked that he had based her role partly on her life, and thought it inferior to the male roles.
+The last film Monroe completed was John Huston's The Misfits (1961), which Miller had written to provide her with a dramatic role.
+She played Roslyn, who has just received a quickie divorce in Reno, Nevada, and befriends three aging cowboys, played by Clark Gable, Eli Wallach and Montgomery Clift.
+The filming in the Nevada desert between July and November 1960 was difficult.
+Monroe and Miller's marriage was effectively over, and he began a relationship with on-set photographer Inge Morath.
+Monroe resented that he had based Roslyn partly on herself and thought the character inferior to the male roles.
 She also struggled with Miller's habit of rewriting scenes the night before filming.
 Her health was also failing: she was in pain from gallstones, and her drug addiction was so severe that her makeup usually had to be applied while she was still asleep under the influence of barbiturates.
 In August, filming was halted for her to spend a week in a hospital detox.
 Despite her problems, Huston said that when Monroe was acting, she "was not pretending to an emotion.
 It was the real thing.
 She would go deep down within herself and find it and bring it up into consciousness."